-Masergy has targeted a greater presence in the UK channel as it seeks to take partners global, innovate the network and remove complexity from SD WAN deployment – and according to EMEA Channel Director Emily Nerland the US business is on track in all areas.
+Masergy has targeted a greater presence in the UK channel as it seeks to take partners global, innovate the network and remove complexity from SD WAN deployment, according to EMEA Channel Director Emily Nerland.

 International service providers that want to join the vitality of the UK’s channel community and become known for all the right reasons must do so by deeds.
 Especially as the sector goes through a transformation, with lots of disruption and noise, which makes it harder for them to be heard and noticed.
 But deeds speak louder than noise, and US-based Masergy’s strong advance in the UK is testament to this.
 The same applies to Canadian born Nerland who, with great fortitude, rose to prominence.